El Ajedrecista: History

+El Ajedrecista was completed in 1912 and exhibited for the first time in Valladolid, Spain in 1913.
+It created great excitement when it made its debut, at the French Academy of Sciences in 1914.
 The device could be considered the first computer game in history.
-It created great excitement when it made its debut, at the University of Paris in 1914.
-It was first widely mentioned in Scientific American as "Torres and His Remarkable Automatic Devices" on November 6, 1915.
+It was widely mentioned in Scientific American as "Electric Automaton" on 16 May 1914 and as "Torres and His Remarkable Automatic Devices" on November 6, 1915.